Adaeze-uo/Adaeze-uo/README.md

 - Creative Writing
 - Running

-## Feel free to look at my pinned repositories!
+## Feel free to look at my pinned projects below!

 <!--
 **Adaeze-uo/Adaeze-uo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.